View information about Mac processes in Activity Monitor

 Group processes for easier viewing

-Choose one of the following from the View menu:
+In the Activity Monitor app on your Mac, choose one of the following from the View menu:

 All Processes: Shows all the processes running on your Mac.